 Nobody really enjoys traveling during the holidays, do they?
 OK, you might if you're going on vacation, or you're visiting family in Hawaii or something.
 But for everyone else, it's a slog-whether you're battling airport crowds the Wednesday before Thanksgiving or fighting through highway traffic on Christmas Eve, getting anywhere can be a massive hassle.

 And while this might not make us any friends, we have to say it: Part of the blame falls on you.
 Not because you're a bad person, or a bad driver, or a bad airline passenger, but because everyone (including you-and us, for that matter) makes unintentional mistakes that add to the stress of holiday travel.

-DO make sure your car is ready for winter travel.
+make sure your car is ready for winter travel.
 This is a good idea even if you're not taking a road trip.
 Give your car a thorough check-up, from wipers to fluids to tires.
 And make sure you've got an emergency kit in the car, with safety gear, jumper cables, flares, food and water, a flashlight and blankets.
-(For more tips, see our post on here.)
+(For more tips, see our post on safe winter driving

 If you do the things you should do, and avoid the things you shouldn't, you'll be in great shape this season.
 You'll feel calm and confident.
 People will look at you and think, "Why can't I be so relaxed when I travel?"
 And most important, you'll be able to focus on what the holidays are all about-enjoying time with friends and family.